Skip to content

 Writer requirements🔗

-Some tables in this spec have columns that specify requirements for v1 and v2 tables.
-These requirements are intended for writers when adding metadata files to a table with the given version.
+Some tables in this spec have columns that specify requirements for tables by version.
+These requirements are intended for writers when adding metadata files (including manifests files and manifest lists) to a table with the given version.

 Requirement Write behavior